Holger Chen: Early life

 Born Chen Szu-han (陳思翰 (陈思翰, Chén Sīhàn)) in Luzhou Township, Taipei County, Chen was raised by a single mother and has an elder sister.
 His father, born to a wealthy family in Yilan, was a businessman who settled in the United States.
-However, Chen's mother was his father's mistress, and she was largely left to fend for herself and her children in Taiwan.
-His father died when he was a first-grader in elementary school.
+Chen's mother was his father's mistress, and she raised her children by herself in Taiwan.
+His father died when he was in first grade.

-Hailing from a poor single family, Chen was often beaten and bullied by his schoolmates in his youth.
+Hailing from a poor single parent family, Chen was often beaten and bullied by his schoolmates in his youth.
 The fathers of his bullies would sometimes join the abuse.
-When Chen was 15, he dropped out of school and began working to support his family.
+When Chen was fifteen years old, he dropped out of school and began working to support his family.

 Chen served in the Republic of China Marine Corps from 1998 to 2001.
 During his military service, he was involved in the relief operation of the 1999 Jiji earthquake.

-After discharge from Marine Corps service, Chen was working odd jobs such as porter, deliveryman and salesman.
+After he was discharged from Marine Corps service, Chen worked odd jobs such as porter, deliveryman and salesman.
 He later joined the United Bamboo Gang for two years and had more than 100 men under him at one point.
 To support his men, Chen had to take on credit card loans.
 After he quit the triad, he became a restaurateur with the help of friends to pay off his debt.
 Chen often warns his audience against the dangers of working in organized crime.

-Fitness center manager
+Fitness center CEO

 In 2014, Chen opened his first fitness center, G.K.
 Fitness Club.
 It was one of the first gyms in Taiwan to popularize and offer mixed martial arts training to the public.
 He now leads six fitness centers in New Taipei City and Taoyuan City.

-Being an internet celebrity and blogger, he often expresses his opinion on current affairs and politics through live streaming and social media platforms.
+As an internet celebrity and blogger, he often expresses his opinions on current affairs and politics through live streaming and social media platforms.

-Chen is also a philanthropist concerned with the welfare of underprivileged Taiwanese people.
+On 17 December 2023, it was revealed Chen has taken up Brazilian jiu-jitsu when he competed in a tournament in Okinawa hosted by the Asian Sport Jiu Jitsu Federation (ASJJF) as an ultra heavyweight white belt and won gold in the white belt gi competition and bronze in no-gi.

+On 11 January 2025, he competed in a Brazilian jiu-jitsu tournament in Taipei again as a white belt, showing that he has taken an active role in promoting the sport in Taiwan.